Search Our Site

-Who can I contact with questions/concerns?General questions can be directed to the Office for Parent Programs or call us at (213) 740-2080.
+Who can I contact with questions/concerns?General questions can be emailed to firstname.lastname@example.org or call us at (213) 740-2080.

 Where can my student purchase textbooks?The USC Bookstore is located near the center of campus and provides students with a place to purchase textbooks, literature, USC merchandise and other items.
 For more information, please visit the USC Bookstore.

 How does my student choose what classes to take?If your student's major is in the USC Dornsife College of Letters, Arts & Sciences, he or she can consult the Dornsife College Advising Office or call (213) 740-2534 for assistance in planning a 4-year course of study.
 Students in one of the professional schools on campus can speak to their academic advisor by contacting their academic department.
 To access the Schedule of Classes and find out what classes are being taught during a specific semester, visit Schedule of Classes.
 For a full listing of all courses available at USC, visit the website for the Course Catalogue.